Adelaice7/color-match-api/README.md

 This is the directory where you put the CSV file to be imported, or the Google credentials' JSON file, for example.
 The environment variable for this path is `DOCKER_FILE_RES_DIR`.

+For now, the host directory is a fixed location, it can be changed to an environment variable if needed.

+**Make sure that `docker/res` contains the csv file to be imported.**
+I have attached it as a sample.

 ### Docker environment variables

 1. `DB_HOST` is the host for the database.
 In this Docker configuration, the host name is the same as the database